Combined Assessment:

 Person in mid-air jump, wearing sunglasses, denim jacket, camo shirt, black pants with ripped knees, and sneakers, in front of a white striped background.

-If the information provided in any of the forms submitted indicates that the service is not suitable—for example, if it does not align with the Terms of Service—you will be informed, and the decision will be explained.
-In such cases, all submitted forms will be deleted in line with G.D.P.R. requirements.
+After Submission: The Clinical Psychologist will review the form and contact you by email.
+If All Kinds of Minds Assessments is appropriate at this time, you will be asked to complete and return the Consent Form and the Intake Form.
+These must be received before a child or young person can be added to the waitlist.
+If the information provided indicates that the service is not suitable—for example, where it does not align with the Terms of Service—you will be informed and the decision explained.
+In such cases, submitted forms will be deleted in line with G.D.P.R. requirements.

 • When your child or adolescent reaches the top of the waitlist, the Clinical Psychologist will contact you by email.